gvalkov/git-link/doc/git-link-man1.rst

 DESCRIPTION
 ===========

-Git-link builds repository browser urls for git objects and paths in the working copy.
+Git-link builds repository browser urls for objects and paths in the working copy.
 The motivation behind git-link is that it is often faster to navigate to a git object or path on the command line than it is to click your way to it through a web interface.

 SETUP